 Project cost assumptions are \$2,800 per net kW, for \$280,000,000 total.
 The authors again use conservative assumptions for capital costs.
 Data from prior studies show a range of \$1,550 to \$3,778 per net kilowatt for recently built geothermal plants (Bloomquist, Geyer & Sifford, 1989; OESI, 1991).
-Our estimate is broken down as \$1,800 for the plant and \$1,000 for the wells, on a per kW basis.
-While resources in Harney County appear easier to exploit, this report Total costs include engineering, construction, management, materials, and regulatory compliance.
+Our estimate is broken down as \$1,700 for the plant and \$1,100 for the wells, on a per kW basis.
+Total costs include engineering, construction, management, materials, and regulatory compliance.
 Construction costs include everything from preliminary earth movement through transmission line interconnection.

 Little information is available on relative shares of labor, materials, and other costs as a portion of total plant capital costs.
 For the 20 MW Bear Canyon plant, share estimates before completion were about 41% labor, 40% materials and 19% other (Bloomquist, Geyer & Sifford, 1989).
-We assume relatively high percentages of material to total costs For this study, labor cost share was estimated at twice the total payroll to account for fringe benefits, overhead and other labor-related costs generally billed as markups to labor.
+We assume relatively high percentages of material to total costs.
+For this study, labor cost share was estimated at twice the total payroll to account for fringe benefits, overhead and other labor-related costs generally billed as markups to labor.
 The total labor cost share projected in this report is about 16 percent.
-Materials cost are expected to be higher for this plant because of the availability of newer, more efficient technology, extensive use of modular components and because labor costs have not kept pace with inflation in recent years.
+Materials cost are expected to be higher for this plant because of the availability of newer, more efficient technology, and because labor costs have not kept pace with inflation in recent years.
 For this study, materials cost share is estimated at about 60 percent and other costs at 24 percent.
 Materials are assumed to be spent in proportion to labor costs over the development time period.

-The Harney geothermal site is close to an existing power line.
-Therefore, a two mile transmission line was chosen as representative for this study.
-Transmission costs equal about \$220,000 for materials plus \$300,000 for labor totalling \$520,000 (Hubsky, 1990).
-These costs are included in construction estimates, and are in 1991 dollars.
+A ten mile transmission line was chosen as representative for this study.
+Transmission costs equal about \$1.1 million for materials plus \$1.5 million for labor totalling \$2.6 million (Hubsky, 1990).
+All costs are in 1991 dollars.

-Capital necessary for this project will come from sources outside of Harney County.
+Capital necessary for this project will come from sources outside of Deschutes County.
 Financing geothermal power plants typically involves developer equity and lender debt packaged in a project finance loan or leveraged lease.
 Energy projects of this size obtain capital in either national or international markets (Bloomquist, Geyer & Sifford, 1989).